jpreardon/good-morning-display/WORKLOG.md

 - Add pointer cursor to buttons
 - Replace pixel based font sizing and margins with rems for paragraphs and form - #18

+[This](https://css-tricks.com/scale-svg/) was helpful for further understanding of the viewBox attribute on SVGs.

+- Set temperature and humidity circle sizes with rems (wind arrow is broken) - #18

 ### 2020-04-23

 - Some settings icon stylings - #20